 Granja

-Granja is a tiny little blink of a station, perfectly charming with a manually operated crossing gate.
-The first time we did the coastal boardwalk walk, we rode the train all the way to Espinho and walked back to Granja, which works, but it’s not ideal because the Granja train station can’t be seen from the boardwalk.
+Granja is a tiny little blink of a station; perfectly charming.
+The first time we walked the coastal boardwalk, we rode the train all the way to Espinho and walked back to Granja, which works, but it’s not ideal because the Granja train station can’t be seen from the boardwalk.
 It’s a bit tricky to find your way back to the station.
 Instead, the best option is to get off the train at Granja (maybe 20 minutes south of Porto) and walk toward Espinho.

 Once off the train, look across the tracks toward the ocean.
 You’ll see a gate-wide opening in the boundary fence along the tracks.
 Just pass through, aim for the ocean, and you’ll come to the coastal boardwalk.
 You can’t miss it.
 Turn left and keep the ocean on your right.
 Trust me when I say you wouldn’t want to miss this walk.
 It’s beautiful.